caseyHandleyOSU/caseyHandleyOSU.github.io/README.md

 # caseyHandleyOSU.github.io
 ## Github Account Assignment

-"GitHub was built by developers for developers."
+GitHub was built by developers for developers.

-"Git is a verson control system (VCS)."
+Git is a verson control system (VCS).

-"GitHub is owned by Microsoft."
+GitHub is owned by Microsoft.